mwilco03/BloodHound.py/README.md

 ![Python 3 compatible](https://img.shields.io/badge/python-3.x-blue.svg)
 ![PyPI version](https://img.shields.io/pypi/v/bloodhound.svg)
 ![License: MIT](https://img.shields.io/pypi/l/bloodhound.svg)
+## This fork implments a few new features.
+- -s use user context to connect to ad
+- -m help file was hard this was easy

-BloodHound.py is a Python based ingestor for [BloodHound](https://github.com/BloodHoundAD/BloodHound), based on [Impacket](https://github.com/CoreSecurity/impacket/).
+- -n remove all files and print the zip file as B64 to STDOUT BloodHound.py is a Python based ingestor for [BloodHound](https://github.com/BloodHoundAD/BloodHound), based on [Impacket](https://github.com/CoreSecurity/impacket/).

 This version of BloodHound.py is **only compatible with BloodHound 4.2 or newer**.
 For the 3.x range, use version 1.1.1 via pypi.
 As of version 1.3, BloodHound.py only supports Python 3, Python 2 is no longer tested and may break in the future.